 1: Experience.
 Everyone, including paid employees, gain experience through their work.
-Gaining experience has never been legal payment for work, and shouldn’t be considered an acceptable wage today.
-When banks start accepting “experience” as payment for student loans, the experience can start being accepting it as payment by unpaid interns as well.
-The only factor that should determine one’s wage, is their worth in terms of the economic benefit they provide to their employer.
+Gaining experience has never been payment for work, and shouldn’t be considered an acceptable wage.
+When banks start accepting “experience” as payment for student loans, you can start accepting it as payment as well.
+The only factor that should determine ones wage, is their worth in terms of the economic benefit they provide to their employer.

 4: Subsuming entry level positions.
 Unpaid internships are plentiful, have increased over 350% in the previous three years.
 While unemployment has risen, and hiring has frozen up, unpaid internships are the hottest thing.
 Many unpaid internships are now “virtual”.
 No longer do you need to travel to your unpaid internship.
 You can get supervised training from home.